Published 14 Jul 2023

 Waterproofing Inspection Checklist

-A waterproofing inspection checklist is used to guide assigned workers or supervisor in assessing waterproofing installs.
-This checklist ensures that waterproofing work complies with the required records and documentation, and standard for materials, substrate preparation, waterproofing membrane application, water test, and more.
+This waterproofing inspection checklist is used to guide assigned workers or supervisors in assessing waterproofing installations.
+Further, this checklist ensures that waterproofing work complies with the required records and documentation, and standard for materials, substrate preparation, waterproofing membrane application, water test, and more.

 Waterproofing Checklist